How Do We Know What is Just?

 One of the schools I attended was all white except for several biracial students.
 I heard one of the leaders of the school (a white male) say that interracial marriages were wrong because the kids looked weird.
 The man then proceeded to describe the kinky curly hair and, according to him, other African-American features that looked weird.

 This kind of statement was not an anomaly.
 Growing up, at various times, I have heard “good, Christian” people say that immigrants (specifically Mexican) are lazy.
-(By the way—I have NEVER met a lazy immigrant in my life, but I have met a lot of lazy white people).
+(By the way—I have never met a lazy immigrant in my life.)

 I have also heard “good, Christian” people joke that black people are useless or that their daughters had better never date a black man.